arjan/pixels/README.md

 <<_::binary-size(offset), r, g, b, alpha, _::binary>> = pixels.data
 ```

+## I need feature X!

+Pull requests welcome!
+For a more feature-complete library you could also use
+[image](https://hex.pm/packages/image), however its license is LGPL so a bit
+more restrictive than the MIT license of Pixels.

 ## Installation

 If [available in Hex](https://hex.pm/docs/publish), the package can be installed